Welcome to EsivilleMedia Releases ESI Platform Energy and Environment

-With increasing expansion of solar and wind plants, integrating irregularly generated power into the existing energy system is becoming a challenge.
+With the increasing expansion of photovoltaic and wind plants, integrating the thereby irregularly generated power into the existing energy system is becoming a challenge.
 Now a new visitor’s station at the Paul Scherrer Institute PSI offers a playful approach to making this complex subject matter easy to understand.
 It tells the story of a Swiss town that makes the change from a conventional energy supply to one with new renewable energy sources.

 One promising solution for this problem is to convert the surplus electricity into energy-rich gases such as hydrogen or methane.
 These can be readily stored and either used on demand or converted back into electrical power.
 This technology, referred to as power-to-gas, is at the heart of the Energy System Integration (ESI) Platform, which was put into operation at the end of 2016.
 The ESI Platform is set up with a modular design as a container village.
 Here partners from research and industry are investigating the technical feasibility of different variants of power-to-gas technology on a pilot scale.

 A new visitor’s station has been set up to make the ESI Platform and its potential contribution to the future energy supply understandable for a wide audience.
 The goal is to communicate the complex interdependencies between the political program (Energy Strategy 2050), the challenges (integrating irregularly generated power while keeping the network in balance), and the solutions (power-to-gas) in an entertaining and playful way.